Thomas(ine) Hall

-Thomas Hall, born Thomasine Hall (c.1603 – after 1629), was an English intersex person and servant in colonial Virginia whose wearing of female attire and, on subsequent investigation, a liaison with a maid provoked public controversy in 1629.
-Hall was subjected to a physical inspection, and the case reached the Quarter Court at Jamestown, which ruled that Hall was both a man and a woman and must dress in male and female clothing simultaneously.
+Thomas/ine Hall was an English intersex soldier and became an indentured servant after immigrating to colonial Virginia.
+Hall wore both masculine and feminine garments and they behaved according to the gender expectations of their dress.
+Hall and "Great Besse", a fellow servant in Warrosquyoake, had a sexual liaison which was made known to the town in 1629.
+Hall was subjected to multiple physical inspections, and the case concerning their gender was sent to the Quarter Court in Jamestown, which ruled that Hall was to present in public as both masculine and feminine.
+The court defined them as both a man and a woman.

-Hall's given name is typically written as "Thomas(ine)" or "Thomas/ine" in scholarly literature on the case.

 Early life

-According to Hall's own account, Hall was born and christened Thomasine Hall at All Saints' Church, Newcastle upon Tyne in England.
-Hall was raised as a female and became skilled at traditional women's crafts, such as needlework.
+Hall was born and christened Thomasine Hall at All Saints' Church, Newcastle upon Tyne in England.
+Hall was raised as a girl and performed traditional women's crafts, such as needlework.
 At the age of twelve, Hall was sent to London to live with an aunt, and lived there for ten years and observed the popularity among the aristocracy of crossover male and female fashion.
+They also had ample opportunity to engage with the emerging feminine street-culture.
 These trends may have influenced Hall to break away from social norms.

-As a young adult in the early 1620s, Hall decided to adopt a man's hairstyle and "changed into the fashion of a man" in order to follow a brother into the all-male military service.
-Hall then served in the military in England and France.
-Hall returned to Plymouth, and earned a living for a time by making bone lace and other needlework, reverting to the lifestyle of Thomasine.
+At the age of twenty-four, Hall adopted a masculine gender presentation in order to follow their brother into the military.
+Hall served in the English military at the Isle of Rhe, France.
+This campaign ended with almost half of Hall's fellow soldiers dead, or left behind in France.
+Hall returned to the port of Plymouth, and earned a living for a time by making bone lace and creating other needleworks.
+During this time Hall presented themselves in public as a woman.

 Resettlement

-Around 1627, Hall donned men's clothing again, left England, and settled in Jamestown as an indentured servant.
+In 1627, Hall donned men's clothing again, left England, and settled in Jamestown as an indentured servant.
 Pursuing a different work opportunity, Hall relocated to the small settlement at Warrosquyoacke, Virginia, a village of likely fewer than 200 people (during the 1620s), founded on the site of an old Indian village along the James River, and home of two tobacco plantations.
 Tobacco planters in need of workers preferred hiring men.

 In early 1628, Hall appears to have been arrested on a charge of receiving stolen goods, though there is a slight doubt about whether this is the same Thomas Hall.
 Hall was living with a John and Jane Tyos.
 It was claimed that Hall and the Tyoses had encouraged a neighbor to commit theft and sell the stolen goods to them.
 The property was found in the Tyoses' house.